EmilianoCR2006/Object-Detection-with-YOLOv8/README.md

 ---

-## 📊 Results
+## Results
-The model successfully detects objects in test images.
-Bounding boxes correctly identify cars and license plates.
+The model successfully detects cars and license plates in test images.

+### Performance Metrics
+- mAP50: ~0.42

 ---